mendhak/mendhak.github.io/_posts/2019-04-01-gradle-travis-colored-output.md

 ---
-title: "Colored and folded output for Gradle tests in Travis"
+title: "Colored and folded output for Gradle tests"
-description: "Script to add colored and folded tests when Travis CI runs your gradle tests."
+description: "Script to add colored and folded tests when Travis CI or Github Actions runs your gradle tests."
 categories:
   - travis
 tags: